Skip to content

 • How many instances of each constructor exist

-• The retainer tree — what’s keeping objects from being garbage collected
+• The retainer tree showing what is keeping objects from being garbage collected

 To find leaks, take two snapshots at different times and use the Comparison view.
 Objects that grow between snapshots are likely leaking.